denten-books/plain-text/0-chapter.md

 that "many of the deepest questions of philosophy can only be properly addressed by immersing oneself in the messy, contingent, highly variable truths about how human beings really are" [@knobe_experimental_2008, 3].
-The emergence of spaces where research in the humanities *is done* exemplifies the same trend.
+The emergence of spaces where research in the humanities is done exemplifies the same trend.
 In naming the locations of their practice "laboratories,"  "studios," and "workshops," humanists reach for new metaphors of labor.
 These metaphors aim to reorganize the relationship between body, space, idea, artifact, instrument, and inscription.

-As an example of what I have been calling here the "experimental turn" in the field of early modern history, consider the preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook.
+As an example of what I have been calling here the "experimental turn" in the field of early modern history consider the preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook.
 The editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
-Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long-lost artisanal techniques.
+Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long--lost artisanal techniques.
 For those who experiment, "book knowledge" and "artifactual knowledge" relate in practice.

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
-Such technologies should not be taken as a value-neutral conduits of information.
+Such technologies should not be taken as value-neutral conduits of information.
 Neither do I advocate for technological determinism.
 Instead, I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.